User and group access

 To edit the account permissions for an existing Bitbucket user or group:

 - Navigate to Administration

 - Select, or clear, the permission checkboxes as required.

 - Select in the Add Users or Add Groups field to set permissions for additional users or groups.

 You can remove all permissions for a user or group by clicking the X at the right-hand end of the row (when you hover there).
 This will remove that user or group.

 Policies in Bitbucket Data Center are also set in Global Permissions and contain instance-wide permissions associated with user access to projects and repositories.
-Control who can delete a repository based on what level of permissions a user has including System Admin, Admin, Project Admin, and Repository Admin.
-By default, a user with Repository Admin access and higher can delete repositories.
+Control who can delete and archive/unarchive a repository based on what level of permissions a user has including System Admin, Admin, Project Admin, and Repository Admin.
+By default, a user with Repository Admin access and higher can delete and archive/unarchive repositories.

 To set the delete repository policy:

 In Global Permissions, select the Policies tab.